House of Commons photo

 Income Tax Act January 29th, 2016

 Mr. Speaker, I have already committed the cardinal error of public speaking, which is following a terrific speech.
 I want to thank my colleague for her wonderful maiden speech.
-She is a welcomed addition to the Conservative family in the House.
+She is a welcome addition to the Conservative family in the House.
 I think we will all have to run like crazy to keep up with her, and that is a good thing.

 Before I talk about the subject at hand, I would like to refer to something that came up in question period, which quite vexed me.

 The member for Prince Albert talked about Ukraine and said that the government was crying crocodile tears for Ukraine.
 I remember in November 2014, I had the honour of accompanying the then prime minister to the G20 meeting in Brisbane, Australia.
 At that particular meeting, the prime minister had to shake hands with Vladimir Putin.
-He said to Mr. Putin, “...I'll shake your hand...”, and then he looked him right in the eye and said, “You need to get out of Ukraine”.
+He said to Mr. Putin, “I'll shake your hand”, and then he looked him right in the eye and said, “You need to get out of Ukraine”.

 Imagine those on the other side, with the leader they have, ever doing such a thing, standing up for Canada, standing up for principle.
 He would probably want to take a selfie.